 A National Marine Fisheries Service enforcement official said crabbers harvesting without their required quota permits would violate the law.

 "We have to follow the regulations," said Matt Brown, head of the service's enforcement office in Alaska.
-"It's a violation to fish without a permit, so we would have to take enforcement action."

 Catch limits are set by state fishery managers, but the national agency sets the quotas.
 The crab fishery needs both to function.
 Alaska Department of Fish and Game officials could not immediately be reached for comment Wednesday.